oleksandra-missa/web-data-scraper/README.md

 ...
 ```

-If HTML saving is enabled (default), it also creates local files like:
+If saving is enabled (default), it also creates raw HTML files like:

 ```
 page_1.html